Vending machines can provide a variety of functions for customers.

 The ROI On A Vending Machine

-On average, a vending machine business has an ROI of about 20%, annually.
+On average, a vending machine business has an ROI of about 20% annually.
 This means that the profits would exceed the initial investment in 4 years.

-Variable Costs Vs Fixed Cost On Vending Machine
+Variable Costs Vs. Fixed Cost On Vending Machine

-Fixed cost refers to the cost that remains constant.
 In the context of vending machine business, the rent of the location and power consumed by the vending machine would be the fixed cost that does not change with the fluctuation in sales.

 Number Of Machines Required To Break Even

-Every profitable business reaches a break-even point.
-This is the point when the total fixed cost (investment) becomes equal to the gross profit.
+This is when the total fixed cost (investment) equals the gross profit.

-A profitable vending machine business has an ROI of about 20%, annually.
+A profitable vending machine business has an ROI of about 20% annually.
 This means that the profits would exceed the initial investment in 5 years.

 More machines do not always mean greater profit because the investment is so large it still takes time to reach the break-even point.